FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 **Question**: Describe how data flows through the MVC layers when a user submits a comment via a URL navigation (e.g., /Posts/Comment/456), saving the comment in the database.

 **Roles**:
-- **Model**: Stores blog post and comment data, validates comment content (e.g., no profanity), saves comments to the database.
+- **Model**: Stores comment details (e.g., user ID, text), validates comment content, and saves comments to the database.
-- **Controller**: Handles comment submission requests from URL navigation, retrieves post data from Model, updates View with comment status.
+- **Controller**: Handles URL navigation requests (e.g., /Posts/Comment/456), retrieves comment data from the Model, and sends comment status to the View.
-- **View**: Displays blog post and comment submission interface, shows comment confirmation.
+- **View**: Displays the blog post interface with a comment form, shows comment submission status.

 **Data Flow**:
-1. Controller fetches post details from Model using URL (e.g., `PostId: 456`); View renders comment page.
-2. View captures comment data (e.g., `{ UserId: "U703", PostId: 456, Comment: "Great post!" }`) via AJAX.
+1. **Inside End User (clicks a button in View)**: The user navigates to /Posts/Comment/456, enters their comment (e.g., text, user ID), and submits it via the comment form.
+2. **End User → Controller**: The submission sends the comment details (e.g., User ID, comment text, post ID 456) to the CommentController's Submit method.
+3. **Controller**: The Controller receives the details, checks that all required information (e.g., User ID, comment text) is present.
-3. Controller validates comment, passes to Model.
+4. **Controller → Model**: The Controller passes the comment details to the Model.
-4. Model verifies comment content, saves record (e.g., `{ UserId: "U703", PostId: 456, Comment: "Great post!", Date: "2025-07-30" }`).
-5. Controller sends success (“Comment added!”) or error (“Inappropriate content”) to View for display.
+5. **Model**: The Model checks that the comment details are complete (e.g., User ID is there, text isn’t blank).
+6. **Model → Database**: The Model sends a query to the Database.
+7. **Database**: The Database looks up the post status.
+8. **Database → Model**: The Database sends back whether the post is valid for commenting.
+9. **Model**: The Model confirms the post is valid.
+10. **Model → Database**: The Model sends queries to the Database.
+11. **Database**: The Database saves the comment and updates the post records.
+12. **Database → Model**: The Database sends back the result.
+13. **Model**: The Model notes if the comment was saved with a comment ID or if it failed (e.g., "Post closed").
+14. **Model → Controller**: The Model sends this result back to the Controller.
+15. **Controller**: The Controller decides if it should show a "success" or "error" message.
+16. **Controller → View**: The Controller passes the result (success or error message) to the View.
+17. **View**: The View turns the result into a message, like "Comment posted!" or "Comment failed," and displays it.
+18. **View → End User**: The View shows the message on the page for the user to see.

 ---